zelhajou/42cursus/README.md

 - **Self-learning and proactivity:** At 42, self-learning is at the core of its peer-to-peer learning methodology.
 There are no teachers whatsoever; the learning process is based on googling, enquiring your classmates, and empirical knowledge, with each student learning at their own pace.
 - **Teamwork:** Some projects must or should be developed in groups, which promotes collaborative work among cadets.
 The major challenge here is to equalize the different knowledge levels while finding a common work methodology that allows all team members to contribute to the project.
 - **Time management and resiliency:** The school is open 24/7.
 Thus, the cadets are free to work whenever they want, which demands excellent time management skills and resiliency for not "drowning" amid the massive load of work demanded by the program.
+- **Problem-solving:** The projects are designed to challenge the cadets' problem-solving skills, requiring them to think outside the box and find creative solutions to complex problems.
+- **Communication:** The peer-to-peer learning methodology requires cadets to communicate effectively with their peers, both to ask for help and to help others.
+This promotes the development of communication skills, which are essential in the workplace.

 ## 💻 Tech Stack